count023/TriUniversalWebRemote/README.md

 - IR-codes for a Paulmann LED-stripe
 - IR-codes for a GigaBlue receiver (HD 800 UE plus)

 The first problem i ran into was the fact, that my devices aren't located at one place but two of those around four meters away from the other three.
-The most IR-LEDs - and exspecially the cheap ones - have a emitter angle of around 20°.
-So i need to use two emitter.
+The most IR-LEDs - and especially the cheap ones - have a emitter angle of around 20°.
+So i needed to use two emitter.
 While meditate on the wiring i found a very similar project: [WiFi IR Blaster](https://create.arduino.cc/projecthub/BuddyC/wifi-ir-blaster-af6bca).

 Inspired by BuddyC's [simple schema](https://create.arduino.cc/projecthub/BuddyC/wifi-ir-blaster-af6bca#schematics) i made it. (i added a more described version of a fritzing here - i am not an expert in wiring, and it always takes me hours - i'm more in coding which is easy for me)

-The quasi RESTful API follows he simple schema of GET /<device>/<command> and pointing directly to a simple server running on the ESP8266 nodemcu.
+The quasi RESTful API follows the pattern GET /<device>/<command> and pointing directly to a simple server running on the ESP8266 nodemcu.
 So hitting http://<ip-of-the-node>/<device>/<command> will be translated into an infrared signal and sent by the the two IR-LEDs.

-I also added a modularised implementation of HTTP-Update based on another project by me: [GpioneersHttpUpdate](https://github.com/count023/esp-http-update-server) to provide a simple way to update the device without plugging it via USB to the computer.
+I also added a modularised implementation of HTTP-Update based on another project by me: [GpioneersHttpUpdate](https://github.com/count023/esp-http-update-server) to provide a simple way to update the device, without connecting it via USB to the computer.

 ## Fritzing